 It’s reported that as much as 85% of adults think that a company’s website, when opened through a mobile device, should either be better or as good as its desktop website.
 This means, if a website doesn’t incorporate responsive design, the UX will be average at best, and this may lead to loss of credibility, revenue, and of course, traffic.

-Kallen Media offers an affordable web designing service that converts
+Kallen Media’s affordable web designing service

 No, Kallen Media isn’t just another website designer in Phoenix.